 Discretionary Leave To Remain | Outside the Immigration Rules | ICS Legal

 Discretionary leave to remain was previously part of the legacy route of being granted leave to remain in the UK, based outside the Immigration Rules and on most cases considering your human rights grounds.
-Do note there are grounds the Home Office accept on new applications under exceptional circumstances.
+Most of the "human rights" based applications are now considered under Appendix FM, Part 7 of the Immigration Rules or LOTR, however there are still applications being considered under this concessionary policy.

 At ICS Legal we understand you require clear guidance on how to move forward where there are complex issues surrounding your stay.
 On this page we have sought to provide a definition of this category and possible circumstances where an application can be made.